Estimated reading time: 4 minutes

 Employees should have a good understanding of what is expected of them before any disciplinary action is taken.

-It is much easier to discuss and address performance issues when expectations have been clearly communicated and supported by a written document.
+Discussing and addressing performance issues is much easier when expectations have been clearly communicated and supported by a written document.

 Sometimes, it is the employee’s behavior that needs to be addressed.

-When an employee’s behavior does not meet expectations, it is important to focus on describing specific undesirable behaviors.
+When an employee’s conduct does not meet expectations, it is essential to describe specific undesirable behaviors.

-Documentation should be fact-based (not opinion) and focus should be on the employees’ conduct – rather than the person.
+Documentation should be fact-based (not opinion) and focus on the employees’ conduct rather than the person.

 Documentation of the incident should capture the employees’ perspective as well.

-It is only fair to hear them out and this conversation provides the manager an opportunity to coach the employee and help them understand the impact of their behaviors.
+It is only fair to hear them out; this conversation allows the manager to coach the employee and help them understand the impact of their behaviors.

-If an employee is corrected on an issue, and the issues come up again, there are multiple corrective steps that should be taken as the severity increases and the decision is made to terminate the relationship.
+If an employee is corrected on an issue, and the issues come up again, multiple corrective steps should be taken as the severity increases and the decision is made to terminate the relationship.

 4 Steps to Progressive Discipline